 If you use third-party booking tools, integrate them with Google My Business.
 Google My Business has a handy option if you’re using software like Calendly.
 You can process reservations directly through it, so the customer doesn’t have to navigate away from Google.

 Connect your Google My Business profile with Hookle.
-This helps you to keep your profile active with the latest events and offers.
+You can connect the Profile even it is not verified yet, and there is a link "Verify now" to verify your business.
+Hookle helps you to keep your profile active with the latest events and offers.
 With Hookle you can post directly to your Google My Business profile, as easily as on any other of your business’s social media channels.

 While even a basic Google My Business profile is better than no Google My Business profile at all, if you truly want to attract more customers searching for businesses like yours, it’s time to touch up your profile.

-1. Use Google My Business Posts Google My Business lets you use the posts feature to inform your potential customers about:
+a) Use Google My Business Posts.
+Google My Business lets you use the posts feature to inform your potential customers about:

 Offers: If you’re running a sale or you have new offers, it’s a good idea to create a Google post.
 You’ll also be able to add more information and state the price (range).